Thredbo Valley Track

 PLEASE NOTE: NPWS has advised that sections of the Thredbo Valley Track (TVT) will be temporarily closed until Saturday 19 December 2020 to allow for necessary track improvements to be completed.
 Please click here for updates.

 This impressive shared-use trail takes riders down the picturesque Thredbo Valley and includes some amazing suspension bridges.
 Meandering along the banks of the famous Thredbo River, riders can maintain flow undulating through open grasslands and thick eucalyptus forests.

 The section to the third bridge (5km return) or Rangers Station (12km return) is perfect for the beginners with some climbing involved on the return trip.
 Continuing downriver there are forests and open woodlands with smooth descents and short uphill bursts with rollers to keep the flow going.
 Riders can continue on to Thredbo Diggings (14.5km one way) or head onto to Lake Crackenback Resort (20km one way).

-The newly opened lower Thredbo Valley Track extension for the more experienced rider adds 15km to the trail from Lake Crackenback to Gaden Trout Hatchery, riders can extend further by joining the Hatchery Bay trail which continues onto Jindabyne.
+The newly opened lower Thredbo Valley Track extension for the more experienced rider adds 15km to the trail from Lake Crackenback to Gaden Trout Hatchery.
+This section features stepper sections of trail both climbing & descending and some more technical rock sections to navigate.
+Riders can also extend further by joining the Hatchery Bay trail which continues onto Jindabyne.

 Thredbo Valley Track Shuttle